dgraph-io/dgraph/wiki/content/basics/index.md

 ```

 ## Step 4: Advanced Queries on a larger dataset
-{{ Note | Step 4 and 5 are optional.
-If you'd like to experiment with a larger dataset and explore more functionality, this section is for you.}}
+{{% note content="Step 4 and 5 are optional.
+If you'd like to experiment with a larger dataset and explore more functionality, this section is for you." }}

+{{ Note | }}

 ### Download dataset
 First, download the goldendata.rdf.gz dataset from [here](https://github.com/dgraph-io/benchmarks/blob/master/data/goldendata.rdf.gz) ([download](https://github.com/dgraph-io/benchmarks/raw/master/data/goldendata.rdf.gz)).
 Also, download the corresponding schema from [here](https://github.com/dgraph-io/benchmarks/blob/master/data/goldendata.schema) ([download](https://raw.githubusercontent.com/dgraph-io/benchmarks/master/data/goldendata.schema)).
 Put both files in `~/dgraph` directory, creating it if necessary using `mkdir ~/dgraph`.